 As a result, the matter may not end with France for Google, said Nick Graham, a data protection lawyer at SNR Denton in London.
 “While CNIL’s views will be persuasive, other data- protection regulators in other EU countries could take a different line and levy their own sanctions.”

-Google, operator of the world’s largest search engine, is facing privacy investigations by authorities around the world as it debuts new services and steps up competition with Facebook Inc. (FB) for users and advertisers.
+Google, operator of the world’s largest search engine, is facing privacy investigations by authorities around the world as it debuts new services and steps up competition with Facebook Inc. (FB:US) for users and advertisers.
 Google changed its system this year to create a uniform set of policies for more than 60 products, unleashing criticism from regulators and consumer advocates concerned it isn’t protecting data it collects.

 After Google announced its plans in January, European privacy regulators asked their French counterpart to look into whether the resulting controls meet the bloc’s standards on their behalf as they weren’t given time to vet it, CNIL said.

 The report “has been approved and shared with all European authorities,” CNIL said Oct.
 11. The audit’s goal “was to clarify the implications of these new rules for Google users.”